Juneteenth National Independence Day

 Almost 56 years ago, Community Action was born as part of the civil rights movement, and we continue to denounce all forms of violence and any acts that dehumanize anyone.
 The words of the Community Action Promise articulate who we are and what we believe, "We care about the entire community".
 And, in love and unity, we will interrupt the darkness of this time and will continue to "embody the spirit of hope".

-So this Juneteenth we celebrate the milestones we have made as a country, but remain fixed on the work we still have to do.
+This Juneteenth we celebrate and recognize the milestones we have made as a country, but remain fixed on the work we still have to do.

-California has the second to highest poverty rate in the county, even though it is one of the more affluent states 18.2% of the state falls below the poverty line.
+California has the highest poverty rate in the county, even though it is one of the more affluent states 36% of the state falls below or near the poverty line.
 A large portion of those experiencing poverty are BIPOC (Black Indigenous and other People of Color).
-Butte County itself has a staggering 20.5% poverty rate.
+Butte County as a whole has a staggering 20.5% poverty rate.

 Our Butte CAA has many branches of operations to help those in need across not only Butte County but also the North State, and our programs are ever evolving to meet the specific needs of our communities.